MedSpaformer: a Transferable Transformer with Multi-granularity Token Sparsification for Medical Time Series

 \subsection{More Experiments}

-\textbf{Ablation Study.} To evaluate the impact of critical modules in our model, we conduct ablation studies across three configurations.
-"W/O Multi-Granularity" indicates that we use single-granularity \{25\}.
-"W/O Channel Attention" means that we replace cross-channel encoding by simply concatenating all channel representations.
-"W/O Label Encoder" refers that we utilize one-hot encoding for ground truth.
-In Table \ref{tab:ablation}, the influence of multi-granularity is significant; omitting it leads to a marked decrease in F1, highlighting the advantage of multi-scale modeling.
-The significance of channel attention comes after multi-granularity.
-Compared with ECG datasets, channel attention is more beneficial for EEG datasets.
-The Label Encoder boosts model performance by about 1\%, likely due to its adaptive and fine-grained label embedding compared to one-hot embedding.
+\textbf{Ablation Study.} To assess the impact of critical modules in our model, we perform ablation studies in four configurations.
+"W/O Multi-Granularity" uses single-granularity $\{25 \}$ to replace multi-granularity.
+"W/O Channel Attention" replaces cross-channel encoding with simple concatenation of all channel representations.
+"W/O Sparse Attention" substitutes token-sparse attention with self-attention.
+"W/O Label Encoder" uses one-hot encoding for ground truth.
+In Table \ref{tab:ablation}, Multi-Granularity makes the most significant contribution, improving performance by approximately $7\%$ on average of mean performance.
+Sparse attention follows with an enhancement of about $6\%$.
+Channel attention contributes nearly $5\%$ as well, while the Label Encoder provides an additional improvement of around $2\%$.
 These results underscore the efficacy of our proposed mechanisms.

-\textbf{Efficiency Analysis.} In Figure \ref{fig:effi_hyper}, we compare the efficiency of our model against representative baselines, including the time required to train one epoch, F1 score, and model size.
-Due to space constraints, we present results on the APAVA dataset.
-Autoformer is the fastest among the models, yet it ranks third in terms of performance.
-Sparseformer sacrifices some training speed compared to Autoformer but achieves a significantly higher F1 score.
-Medformer is the smallest model in terms of size, but its performance ranks the second worst.
-Sparseformer has 8.4 million parameters, more than MIST (7.5 million) but less than TimesNet (12.3 million).
-Overall, Sparseformer presents a balanced option in the trade-off between efficiency and effectiveness.
+\textbf{Efficiency Analysis.} In Figure \ref{fig:efficiency}, we compare the efficiency of our model against representative baselines on APAVA dataset, including the time required to train one epoch, F1 score, and trainable parameters.
+FEDformer is the fastest and most lightweight model, ranking second in performance.
+Medformer is the second fastest and second smallest, with the third-best performance.
+MedSpaformer ranks third in training time and has 8.4 million parameters, smaller than TimesNet and PathFormer.
+While it sacrifices some training speed compared to FEDformer and Medformer, it achieves a significantly higher F1 score.
+Overall, MedSpaformer presents a balanced option in the trade-off between efficiency and effectiveness.